 If you read the last post on Ubud, Bali, you learned that we chilled out and did not do much of anything for the five days we were here.
 For us that is highly unusual.
 What if I told you that our motivation to get up and explore Bali did not really change once in Seminyak?
 Bali’s laid back, chill lifestyle is really rubbing off on us.

 We spent a week in Seminyak, one of Bali’s most popular beaches.
 Seminyak is known for its large, upscale resorts, sitting just north of Kuta, Bali’s “party region.”
 We chose Seminyak, hoping for some tranquility and beautiful beaches.
-Our resort was the Breezes Bali, a midrange resort featuring multiple pools, a sunken pool bar, and activities for the kids.
+Our resort was the Blue-Zea Resort (formerly Breezes Bali), a midrange resort featuring multiple pools, a sunken pool bar, and activities for the kids.
 From here, it was just a five-minute walk to get out onto the beach.

 The Seminyak Beach